Applies to: System Center Configuration Manager (Current Branch)

 Service connection tool throws an exception when SQL server is remote, or when Shared Memory is disabled

-Beginning with version 1606, the service connection tool generates an exception when one of the following is true:
+The service connection tool generates an exception when one of the following is true:

 - Your site database is remote from the computer that hosts the service connection point and uses a non-standard port (a port other than 1433)